amargaritov/PTEditor/README.md

 # PTEditor
 Initially, PTEditor is a small library to modify all page-table levels of all processes from user space for x86_64 and ARMv8.

-# This branch contains a tool for dumping addresses of PT page on AArch64.
+# This branch contains a tool for dumping addresses of PT pages on AArch64.

 ## Installation
 ### Downloading sources